 Highlight provisions that they need to pay extra close attention to and how you will be hovering over all to ensure there are no hiccups.
-In California for example, the Residential Purchase Agreement (RPA) has undergone an overhaul and a new purchase agreement form and approximately 90 addendums have been updated.
+In California for example, the Residential Purchase Agreement (RPA) has undergone an overhaul, a new purchase agreement form and approximately 90 addendums have been updated.

 The first page of the RPA is a very detailed chart of all contract timelines for every potential contingency and milestone.
 That chart alone when shown to a seller (or buyer for that matter) can look quite daunting when they don’t really know what they should be looking for, but you do.

 While some questions stay the same from year to year, others change based on market conditions and the tools and technology that the consumer is aware of, such as iBuying.
 When the market was at its low point during the real estate market crash and shortly thereafter, sellers used to want to know how much money they would have to bring to closing before the listed, or if they owed much more than they could sell for, what a short sale was and all the ramifications involved.